HussamMuhammadKazim/xonix/replit.md

 **No Database**: Application is entirely stateless and client-side.
 No persistent data storage is required or implemented.
 All user data processing happens in-browser and is never transmitted to servers.

 **API Integrations**:
-- Internal transliteration API for Arabic name generation using Google Gemini
+- Internal transliteration API for Arabic name generation using Google Gemini 2.0 Flash
   - Requires GOOGLE_API_KEY environment variable (server-side only)
+  - Uses gemini-2.0-flash-exp model via Google Generative Language API
 - No external API dependencies for core Excel file processing functionality
 - Self-contained file processing